tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 ## Overview

 [Panel data](\paneldata) tracks observations of individuals over multiple time periods, enabling researchers to uncover dynamic patterns that can't be observed in cross-sectional or time-series data alone.
-While traditional static panel data models assume that idiosyncratic errors are uncorrelated across time periods, dynamic panel models account for temporal depencies in the data by including the lagged dependent variable as a regressor, often providing a more accurate representation of economic relationships, by including the lagged dependent variable as a regressor.
+While traditional static panel data models assume that idiosyncratic errors are uncorrelated across time periods, dynamic panel models account for temporal dependencies in the data by including the lagged dependent variable as a regressor, often providing a more accurate representation of economic relationships.
+For example, current employment and wage levels are likely dependent on their past levels.
+Or, interest rates are very likely to be influenced by last year's interest rate.

-This topic introduces the dynamic panel model and demonstrates how to estimate it, given that the estimation methods for panel data (e.g. Fixed Effects) are likely to produce biased results.
+This topic introduces the dynamic panel model and demonstrates how to estimate it, given that the estimation methods for panel data (e.g. [Fixed Effects](\within)) are likely to produce biased results.
 After introducing the dynamic panel data model and System-GMM estimation, a simple example of estimation in R is provided.

-{{% example %}}

-Dynamic panel data models account for persistence or adjustment dynamics in the data.
-Think of ...

-{{% /example %}}

 ## Dynamic panel data model